 QUOTE from Dr Fung (emphasis mine):

 Make breakfast optional.
-And thinking about what to eat for breakfast considered this: If you are not hungry, don’t eat anything at all.
+And thinking about what to eat for breakfast, consider this: If you are not hungry, don’t eat anything at all.

 Make breakfast optional.